Charles Sams: Director of the National Park Service

 He was unanimously confirmed as the National Park Service (NPS) director on November 18, 2021, and sworn in on December 16 of the same year.
 Sams, an enrolled member of the Cayuse and Walla Walla tribes, is the first Native American to serve in that position.

 As director of the NPS, Sams identified improving accessibility in national parks through funds allocated through the Great American Outdoors Act as a policy priority.
 In 2022, he stated that the NPS will work to improve how it tells Native American history in educational resources.

+Post-directorship

+Following his term, Sams returned to Pendleton in January 2025.
+Oregon Governor Tina Kotek nominated Sams to the Northwest Power and Conservation Council and he was confirmed to the position in February 2025.
+He became the first director of Indigenous Programs at the Yale Center for Environmental Justice in 2025.
+In 2025, he was awarded the Lone Sailor Award.